wisemen-digital/vue-core/docs/guide/styling.md

 ## `defineStyleConfig` Function

 The `defineStyleConfig` function allows you to define and apply custom styles for components using CSS variables.
-It dynamically creates and injects a `CSSStyleSheet` into the document, setting CSS properties based on the provided configuration for each component.
+It dynamically creates and injects styles into the document, setting CSS properties based on the provided configuration for each component.

 ### Usage